Aly-Tomato/Prims-and-Kruskals/README.md

 # Prims-and-Kruskals
-Algorithms project exploring MST algorithms
+Algorithms project exploring MST algorithms.

 ## Usage
 Download with the links above or,